 Support a plan for a future integrated health and wellness center on Western’s campus, including a new building to co-locate WWU wellness services such as ADCAS, CASAS, the Student Health Center, and the Counseling Center.

 Expand Washington State’s health insurance to include undocumented individuals.

-Fully fund WWU’s Advancing Inclusive Success $3.4 million dollar ask to address the urgent needs in mental health counseling, sexual violence survivor support, multicultural student support, veterans’ services and disability access.
+Support HB 1009 to expand types of medical access for students.

 Facilitating Comprehensive Diversity, Equity, Inclusion Trainings